 Today, nearly all mainstream organizations use traditional (integrated) switches from vendors like Cisco, HP, Arista and Juniper.
-However, hyperscale folks such as Google, Amazon and Facebook are taking the lead to use white box switch in the portion of their networks, operating the system in a different manner.
+However, hyperscale folks such as Google, Amazon and Facebook are taking the lead to use white box switch or whitebox switch in the portion of their networks, operating the system in a different manner.
 So what is the magic behind that?
 Are these OTTs the only customers of white box switch?
 You may find some hints in this article.

 What Makes White Box Switch Special?

 White box switches consists of generic and inexpensive hardware and a preload network operating system (NOS) that can be purchased and installed separately.
 Often the hardware and software come from different vendors.
 This is in contrast to a traditional switch that comes as one package including the hardware and the software.
 For example, when you buy a catalyst switch from Cisco, you are obliged to use Cisco IOS as its operating system.
 But with white box switch, you are allowed to buy hardware and software separately.

 Except offering increased software flexibility/programmability and reduced vendor lock-in, white box switch enables users to have multiple choices on hardware, network operating system (NOS) and applications.
 The impact of which is profound when it comes to network orchestration, routing, automation, monitoring and network overlay.

 What About the Target Market of White Box Switch?